The Way of the Brush

 They were also encouraged to interpret these works, improvise and witness mindfulness, surprise, and joy while exploring presence with the moment of the brush.

-"Discovering mindfulness through Zen calligraphy was the design of the weekend experience," said UW Health Integrative Medicine Mindfulness Program manager Katherine Bonus.
+"Discovering mindfulness through Zen calligraphy was the design of the weekend experience," said UW Health Integrative Health Mindfulness Program manager Katherine Bonus.
 "With his gentle teaching and skillful guidance, Kaz offered participants opportunities to experience the gifts of meditation through experiencing the brush.
 A wonderful weekend of art, laughter, silence, joy and new beginnings!"

 The following testimonials are provided by people who attended "Healing With The Brush."